 Claire Keith makes it four optometrist as a new consulting room is opened to accommodate the expanding number of patients.

 Ian Cameron is named Contact Lens Practitioner of the Year at the Optician Awards.

-Claire Keith graduates with a Diploma in Independent Prescribing, meaning Cameron Optometry now has three prescribing optometrists, more than any other practice in Scotland.
+Claire Keith graduates with a Diploma in Independent Prescribing, meaning Cameron Optometry now has three prescribing optometrists.